xebia/essentials/independent-tests.md

 ---
 layout: card
-title: Tests should be fast, reliable and independent
 category: testing
 ---
-<p>Tests should be fast, reliable and independent</p>
+Tests should be fast, reliable and independent
 ---
 <p>Independent unit tests can be run regardless of ordering and are easy
       to run in parallel.
 Speed and reliability optimize feedback.</p>